Lishakuinkel/ReadMe-Generator-using-Node.js/README.md

-# 09 Node.js Challenge: Professional README Generator
+# Professional README Generator using Node.js

+This app allows users to input their desired content and populate them to the generated ReadMe_new.md file for their repositories.

+## Technologies Used
+Javascript, Node.js, Inquirer

+## Demo video of the app

 ## Your Task